 The litter size of a Chihuahua Dachshund Mix varies from just two to six puppies.
 Due to puppies being disproportionally large in comparison to their mothers, canine dystocia (i.e. a difficultly during birth) may be a risk factor.

-The price of Chiweenie Puppies is fairly affordable, in comparison to other designer dogs, and should be between $200 to $500 USD.
+The price of Chiweenie Puppies is fairly affordable, in comparison to other designer dogs like the cavachon, and should be between $200 to $500 USD.

 Due to the differences in their parent’s appearance, the puppies may also have distinguishable features.
 For example, a puppy may have short-pointed ears (like a Chihuahua) or long floppy ears (like a Dachshund).

 Originating in the early 1990’s, it is a fairly new breed which has grown tremendously in popularity in the United States over the last decade.